tc39/notes/es8/2018-01/jan-23.md

   - new RegExp features
   - Unicode test maintenance
   - new Intl feature
-  - Obejct Rest & Spread
+  - Object Rest & Spread

 - Improvements for parsers:
   - support negative tests that are more explicit about where and when they occur: